jan-janssen/jan-janssen/README.md

 # Hi there 👋
-I am Jan, the group leader for Materials Infromatics at the [Max Planck Institut für Eisenforschung (for iron research)](https://www.mpie.de), where I apply methods from computer science including but not limited to machine learning to discover new materials.
+I am Jan, the group leader for Materials Infromatics at the [Max Planck Institut für Eisenforschung (for iron research)](https://www.mpie.de), where I apply methods from computer science, including but not limited to machine learning, to discover new materials.
 In addition, I lead the development of the [pyiron workflow framework](https://pyiron.org) and maintain of over 600 [materials science related software packages](https://github.com/jan-janssen/conda-forge-contribution) on [conda-forge](https://conda-forge.org).